- Advertisement -

 Apply for Trademark Registration in Advance

-If your business is still in its infancy and you’re not quite ready to use your trademark yet, you can file an “intent-to-use” application.
+If your business is still in its infancy and you’re not quite ready to use your trademarks yet, you can file an “intent-to-use” application.
 An intent-to-use application allows you to register a trademark you’re not yet using as long as you begin using it within six months of the application’s approval.
 You can file for as many as four six-month extensions to this deadline.
 However, you’re going to have to show the USPTO good cause for why you need each extension.
-A registered trademark is meant to be used, and if you stop using it, or fail to begin using it, you’ll lose your trademark rights.
+A registered trademark is meant to be used, and if you stop using it, or fail to begin using it, you’ll lose your trademarks rights.

 Must Read